|Previous College:||Slippery Rock, 1984|

 » 2010 MAC Coach of the Year

-The longest tenured women's basketball head coach in the Mid-American Conference, Jodi Kest returns for her eighth year leading The University of Akron women's basketball program.
-She is back on the sidelines after guiding the Zips to their best season in school history in 2012-13, including the team's first ever trip to the Mid-American Conference Tournament championship game.
+The longest tenured women's basketball head coach in the Mid-American Conference, Jodi Kest returns for her ninth year leading The University of Akron women's basketball program.
+She is back on the sidelines after guiding the Zips to their best season in the 40-year history of the program, capped by the first-ever Mid-American Conference championship and NCAA Tournament appearance in 2014.

-Akron captured its first MAC East Division title and made its first appearance in the conference championship game in 2013 at Quicken Loans Arena, after Kest led the team to win nine out of its last 10 regular season games.
-UA went on to earn an invitation to the WNIT for the first time since 1999, marking just the third overall postseason appearance in program history.
+Akron captured its first MAC East Division crown and made its first appearance in the conference championship game in 2013, after Kest led the team to win nine out of its last 10 regular season games.
+UA went on to earn an invitation to the WNIT for the first time since 1999.
 Akron finished the season as the seventh-highest scoring team in the nation (75.4 ppg) en route to breaking more than 10 school records as a team.

 Following the milestone season, Kest was rewarded with a five-year contract extension that will keep her at UA through the 2017-18 season.